Vonage/vonage-ruby-sdk/README.md

-If the response is successful you can access the message id, and if it's a failure you can either check the error message or choose to raise the error as an exception:
+If the response is successful you can access the message id, and if it's a failure you can retrieve the error message and/or the underlying HTTP response returned from the server:

     if response.success?
       # store response.message_id
     elsif response.failure?
-      # check response.error.message
+      # check response.error.message and/or response.http
       # raise response.error
     end